reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 Once declared subcomponents can be configured through configuration assignments (see next section).

 Nested subcomponents can be declared as part of a subcomponent declaration inside curly brackets.
 This allows users to define a subcomponent hierarchy without explicit classifiers.

+A component interface can have zero, one, or multiple component implementations.
+If a component interface has zero component implementations, then it is considered to be a leaf in the system component hierarchy.
+For example, an AADL model may have a thread as subcomponent with only a component interface declaration.
+If no implementation is associated then the properties on the component interface provides information about the component for analysis and system generation.

 Processing Requirements and Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^